epquito/To-do-list-Assesment/README.md

   bucket       = aws_s3_bucket.edwin-bucket.bucket
   key          = "index.html"
   content_type = "text/html"
-  #For this deployment I saved the index.html from the web app to my local machine
+  # For this deployment, I saved the index.html from the web app to my local machine.

   source = "/local/path/to/index.html"
 }